 Is it the American Dream?
 (Big house, fancy car, fat bank account, retirement at 65, nice shoes and clothes, and probably lots of debt)

 Or is it YOUR dream?
-(My personal example: A fun job, putting my kids in bed every night, a robust network of friends, and a good book in my hand)
+(My personal example: A fun and creative career, putting my kids in bed every night, a robust network of friends, and a good book in my hand)

 Know your plans will change as soon as reality happens, and welcome those changes.
 The plan isn’t about accomplishment, it’s about direction.